A data lake is a key component of a modern data management strategy. Data lakes gather and store raw data in its original form.

 While a data lake stores unfiltered and unprocessed data in its native format, a traditional data warehouse stores data that has already been filtered and processed.
 The data in a data warehouse is stripped of any excess attributes except those needed to run predefined queries against your data sets.

-Data warehouses are best suited to structured and semi-structured data.
+Data warehouses are best suited to structured and semi-structured data and metadata.
 Data lakes, on the other hand, can hold any data type, including unstructured data (think images, audio files, PDFs, etc.), at a low cost.

 While a data lake is optimal for storing archival data, a data warehouse aggregates and organizes all stored data to make it easy to analyze.
 A data warehouse’s organizational schema allows you to efficiently run queries and visualize your data to aid in decision-making.

 This makes for quick analysis, but because the data in a data warehouse has already been processed for a specific use case, you can’t get answers to questions that the data hasn’t been prepared for.
-A data lake is a valuable asset to retain data attributes for questions that may come up in the future.
+A data lake provides considerable business value because it retains data attributes for questions that may come up in the future.

 Why do companies use data lakes?